 In 2013 the man they call “The Philosopher” because of his intelligence started his marathon career with victory in Hamburg (2:05:30).
 Later that year he had to settle for second in Berlin behind Wilson Kipsang – who set a world record that day – but so far that is Eliud’s solitary marathon defeat.

 In 2014 he triumphed in Rotterdam and Chicago before the following year adding wins in London and Berlin to his growing collection of marathon victories.
 Last year Eliud ran a sensational 2:03:05 in London – within just eight seconds of the world record mark – before clinching the Olympic title in Rio.

 Eliud added further sheen to his astonishing career in 2017 by producing the fastest marathon in history as part of Nike’s innovative Breaking2 project in Monza.

 Defying many pre-race predictions, he ran more than two-and-a-half minutes quicker than Dennis Kimetto’s world record mark of 2:02:57 – recording a jaw-dropping time of 2:00:25.

 He went on to secured victory in wet conditions at the 2017 Berlin Marathon, recording 2:03:32 to claim an eighth marathon win in nine starts and seventh successive 42.2km victory.
 In April, Eliud maintained his remarkable winning streak by clinching a third victory on the streets of London, triumphing on a hot, spring day in 2:04:17.

-Last fall, Eliud added the one significant element missing from his astonishing CV by claiming the official world record.
+In September 2019, Eliud added the one significant element missing from his astonishing CV by claiming the official world record.
 In perfect conditions on the streets of Berlin the Kenyan superstar shattered Kimetto’s previous mark to record a staggering 2:01:39 and take the marathon into another realm.